Terms, Conditions and Privacy

 Stav is an education system for free, independent minded, and sovereign people.
 Why do we particularly need such an education now?
 Doesn't the state protect and care for us from the cradle to the grave?
 Isn't everything we need made in China at minimal cost?
 Isn't the most important aspiration in life convenience and comfort?
 Didn't school and your student debt give you all the education you will ever need?

 If you really believed the previous statements you would not have read this far.

 Civilisations rise and fall, states fail, life requires effort and courage, most of what they taught you at school was nonsense.
 Below are six of the major challenges facing us right now.
-Although there are six headings below all these issues are inter-related.
+Although I have listed six headings below, all these issues are inter-related.

 1. Population Decline:

 In 1820 the world population reached one billion people.
 It reached two billion by about 1925.
 That doubling drove the massive changes and developments of the industrial and technological revolution.
 Since the 1920s the population has continued to increase to a present level of about eight billion.
 This continued increase drove the developments which we live with today.
 However, Western populations, as well as those of China and Japan, peaked some time ago.
 The societies which have continued to grow may not do so for much longer.

 We are already seeing the effects of population decline in, for example, finding staff for the NHS, as well as being able to fund such an enterprise.
 No one living in 1820 could have predicted the changes coming in the next two centuries.
 We cannot predict how quickly the population might decline and what the consequences will be.
 However, we have to be aware of what is happening and prepare ourselves for a very different world.